Saturday, December 31, 2011

 This was big news throughout Japan.
 I was in Kumamoto at the time of the shooting and my next stop was Nagasaki.

-the Mayor was shot two days before.
-Photo by Armand Vaquer.
+Above, the front of Mayor Itoh's campaign headquarters, where the Mayor was shot two days before.
+Photo by Armand Vaquer. |

 While in Nagasaki, I stopped at Mayor Itoh's campaign headquarters on April 19, two days after the murder.
 Flowers were beginning to pile up in front of the campaign office when I arrived.
 After taking a few photographs of the scene from a nearby pedestrian bridge, I went inside and signed the condolence book.
 The people inside the campaign headquarters were grateful that a foreign tourist would take the time to pay respects.